-8.3.4 Integrated soil quality management: strategic approaches to cope with complexity in a multi dimensional and multi-stakeholder approach
+d.
+Integrated soil quality management: strategic approaches to cope with complexity in a multi dimensional and multi-stakeholder approach

 The three case studies considered in SAS-START show different approaches of integrated soil quality management.
 However, they show that integrated soil quality management refers to a management of soil quality that is integrated in a double way: